-Sublease Agreements
+Sublease Agreement

 In December 2018, we subleased approximately 1,290 square feet of office space in Los Angeles, California, from Bellco.
-The sublease has a three-year term, subject to certain early termination rights.
+The sublease has a three-year term, which was extended to June 30, 2025, subject to certain early termination rights.
 Commencing in September 2018, we pay monthly base rent of approximately \$6,500, increasing 3.5% per year, subject to rent abatement from November 2018 through May 2019.
 The monthly base rent will total approximately \$220,000 for the full term of the sublease.
 We also contributed to certain tenant improvements to the space totaling approximately \$75,000.
-The monthly base rent and related occupancy costs are pass-through costs to the master landlord or other third parties and no portion is retained by Bellco.
+The monthly base rent and related occupancy costs are passthrough costs to the master landlord or other third parties and no portion is retained by Bellco.